(Note: This blog is directed more towards the kids and may make a good read as a family.)

 Even though we have our traditions and spend time with each other connecting, big days are still a sad point for all of our kids during any holiday or birthday.
 I miss my dad (who died weeks before my 12th birthday) on holidays, and as my husband and kids never met him, I feel alone in this unless my mom or brother are around.
 Even then, we spend most of our time in the present, enjoying who we do have, I know my kiddos feel similar about missing their biological families.

 Foster and adopted kiddos are trying to figure out how to enjoy the place where they are and not betray the people they love and long for.
 If you’re a foster or adopted kid, you probably experience this too.
 Even though you love your adopted or foster family, at some point when you are with your foster/adopted mom, you begin to think about your biological mom.
 My kids begin to wonder how it would be if their biological mom was laughing with them, making them a special cake, hugging them after opening presents, and so on.
 Kids in institutions and foster care don’t know where their holidays will be spent in the years to come and face loneliness and uncertainty.
-When our daughter was still in foster care, she was always asking questions about the birthdays and holidays to come.
+When our children were still in foster care, they were always asking questions about the birthdays and holidays to come.
 Kids who are not with their birth families are faced with thoughts of what could be if their families had been able to stay intact.

 My kids all agreed that even though holidays are a ton of fun, missing your biological home hurts.
 It’s not bad to miss your biological home, and it’s good to talk about it.
 Missing your biological family during holidays is a normal part of an adopted/foster kid’s life, BUT you can get through it well with people who care for you.
 It’s important for all the members of a family to share their feelings and talk about them.
 It’s also important to honor each other’s feelings.
 What does that mean?
 Well, just because you don’t understand, or you disagree, or you think the facts are different, that does not change how a person feels.
 It’s important to really listen to the other person and try to understand what they are feeling and why.
 You can’t always change things, but just listening, paying attention, nodding, giving a hug or a pat on the shoulder, giving the person soft, kind eye contact will make someone feel cared for, and that is what we all really need on holidays and special days.